SrNascimento40/chrome-extension-player/README.md

-# chrome-extension-player
+# chrome-extension-todo-list
-Chrome extension that play some music while you navigate.
+Chrome extension for organizing your todo-list.